 affordable

-The technology is deployed and used - in synchronicity with human involvement - to enhance an appropriate discussion, feedback and coaching strategy.
+The Technology is deployed and used - in synchronicity with human involvement - to enhance an appropriate discussion, feedback and coaching strategy.

 alternatives